Egyptian Museum, Turin - Things to Do at Egyptian Museum

 Things to Do Nearby

-Turin's iconic tower and symbol, housing the National Cinema Museum with panoramic city views from the observation deck
+Turin's iconic tower and symbol, housing the National Cinema Museum.
+It's about a 15-minute walk and offers great city views if you take the panoramic elevator.

 Palazzo Madama